Wisconsin Supper Clubs

 To learn more about the fascinating history of the Wisconsin Old Fashioned you must read this excellent article.

-Asked what the future may hold for these classic establishments, Ron mentioned that many clubs are beginning to adapt for a new generation while holding fast to their authenticity.
+Asked what the future may hold for these classic establishments, Ron mentioned that many clubs are beginning to adapt to a new generation while holding fast to their authenticity.
 “Some clubs have begun to add TV in the bar area, but ONLY in the bar, to show sports and attract a younger clientele.
 Others have started to open for lunch.
 A few that closed during the recent recession have re-opened under new ownership.”
 Faiola has also seen a surge in popularity in recent years that he attributes to a nostalgic yearning for a simpler time with real food and cocktails.
 Perhaps we may thank a certain Don Draper for this.

 Hob Nob